 Save Money by Increasing Attic Insulation in Hilton Head Island

-Having the right amount of insulation in your attic can make your Hilton Head Island home cozier throughout the year.
-Increased energy efficiency could also help you save money on energy costs.
+Having the correct amount of insulation in your attic can make your Hilton Head Island home cozier all year long.
+Increased energy efficiency could also help you save money on heating and cooling costs.

 Does My Home Have Enough Insulation?

-You can measure existing insulation to find out if you have enough in your attic.
-If it’s less than 7” deep, your home is doesn’t have enough insulation.
+You can check existing insulation to find out if you have enough in your attic.
+If it’s lower than 7” deep, your home is underinsulated.
 In Hilton Head Island, 13-14” deep is recommended.

 Additionally, if your home is more than 10 years old, you’ll likely need deeper insulation.

-Building up your insulation levels could positively affect your energy bills, saving you up to 20 percent.** It can provide a vapor barrier against humidity, stop air leaks and may restrict wear and tear on your HVAC system.
+Strengthening your insulation levels could positively impact your energy bills, saving you up to 20 percent.** It can provide a vapor barrier against humidity, stop air leaks and may restrict wear and tear on your HVAC system.

 Types of Attic Insulation